 Getting Started

 Get streamboard running in under 5 minutes.
-You’ll connect an MCP client, create your first cards through an AI conversation, and review them on the web streamboard.
+You’ll connect an MCP client, author your first streamboard through an AI conversation, then push live values into the bindable slots from your code.

 1. Create an account